KhronosGroup/glTF-Render-Fidelity/README.md

 # Render Fidelity Website

 The purpose of glTF is to standardize Physically-Based Rendering (PBR) materials such that you can be confident your model will appear as intended in any lighting environment in any renderer.
 This is a very ambitious goal, as real-time rendering at this level of quality is still very much an area of active research with improvements being made constantly.
-This site demonstrates where we are on that path to convergence and highlights areas that could still use improvement.
+This [Render Fidelity website](https://github.khronos.org/glTF-Render-Fidelity/) demonstrates where we are on that path to convergence and highlights areas that could still use improvement.
 We are comparing the most popular real-time web renderers as well as path tracers (a rendering technique that uses far fewer approximations than are required by real-time renderers).

 ## Getting Started